soda480/single-line/README.md

 ![example2](https://raw.githubusercontent.com/soda480/single-line/main/docs/images/example2.gif)

-By default messages will be printed out to `sys.stdout` but you can print to any object with a write(string) method.
+By default messages will be printed out to the sys.stdout stream but you can designate sys.stderr by setting the `stream` parameter.
 This example also shows the extent of using colors when printing messages.

 ```Python
 import sys